leangjia/blender_docs/manual/modeling/modifiers/generate/solidify.rst

          will not be able to solidify the boundary between those.
 This happens if the normals are not recalculated or for example on one-sided surfaces like a Möbius strip.
    Complex
-      This is a new solidify algorithm which can handle every geometric situation to guarantee a manifold output geometry.
+      This is a solidify algorithm which can handle every geometric situation to guarantee a manifold output geometry.
+This algorithm is able to solidify shapes like Möbius strips, Klein bottles, architectural wall layouts and many more which the *Simple Mode* isn't able to do.
-      This algorithm is able to solidify shapes like Möbius strips, Klein bottles, architectural wall layouts and many more which the standard implementation isn't able to do.
-If the special cases are not present it is recommended to choose *Simple Mode* because the extra logic makes this algorithm much slower.
+      If the special cases are not present it is recommended to choose *Simple* because the extra logic makes this algorithm much slower.

       .. note::